-Excess Earnings
+TCC Excess Earnings

 In 2005, a Texas appellate court issued a decision finding that a PUCT order requiring TCC to refund to the REPs excess earnings prior to and outside of the true-up process was unlawful under the Texas Restructuring Legislation.
 From 2002 to 2005, TCC refunded \$55 million of excess earnings, including interest, under the overturned PUCT order.
 On remand, the PUCT must determine how to implement the Court of Appeals decision given that the unauthorized refunds were made in lieu of reducing stranded cost recoveries in the True-up Proceeding.
-As a result, TCC's stranded cost recovery, which is currently on appeal, may be affected by a PUCT remedy.
+It is possible that TCC's stranded cost recovery, which is currently on appeal, may be affected by a PUCT remedy.

-In December 2007, the Texas Court of Appeals issued a decision in CenterPoint's, a nonaffiliated Texas utility, true-up proceeding determining that even though excess earnings had been previously refunded to the affiliated REP, CenterPoint still must reduce stranded cost recoveries in its true-up proceeding.
+In May 2008, the Texas Court of Appeals issued a decision in TCC's True-up Proceeding determining that even though excess earnings had been previously refunded to REPs, TCC still must reduce stranded cost recoveries in its True-up Proceeding.
 In 2005, TCC reflected the obligation to refund excess earnings to customers through the true-up process and recorded a regulatory asset of \$55 million representing a receivable from the REPs for prior refunds to them by TCC.
 However, certain parties have taken positions that, if adopted, could result in TCC being required to refund additional amounts of excess earnings or interest through the true-up process without receiving a refund back from the REPs.
-If this were to occur it would have an adverse effect on future results of operations and cash flows.
+If this were to occur it would have an adverse effect on future net income and cash flows.
 AEP sold its affiliate REPs in December 2002.
 While AEP owned the affiliate REPs, TCC refunded \$11 million of excess earnings to the affiliate REPs.
-Management cannot predict the outcome of these matters and whether they will adversely affect future results of operations, cash flows and financial condition.
+Management cannot predict the outcome of the excess earnings remand and whether it will adversely affect future net income and cash flows.